Biden to visit Texas elementary school in wake of shooting as Congress mulls gun control - NewsBreak

 “To our Senate Republican colleagues, how is this acceptable?”
 Padilla asked.
 “How are you not outraged?”

-Democrats say more gun safety measures like universal background checks, assault weapons bans, high-capacity magazine bans and red flag laws are a big part of the solution.
+Democrats say more gun safety measures like universal background checks, assault weapons bans, high-capacity magazine bans and red flag laws are a big part of the solution.21 dead in ’84 McDonald’s massacre a distant memory for border community

 “Our goal and our hope and our belief is that we can find that common ground,” said Sen. Chris Murphy (D-Conn).